juliensimon/huggingface-org-stats/README.md

 A professional command-line tool to collect comprehensive statistics for Hugging Face organizations, including models, datasets, and spaces with download counts and engagement metrics.

-## 🎯 Template Repository

-This repository also serves as a **Python Project Template** with comprehensive CI/CD, code quality tools, and development automation.
-See [TEMPLATE_README.md](TEMPLATE_README.md) for detailed setup instructions.

 ## ✨ Features

 - **📊 Models**: Collect download counts (all-time and 30-day) and likes